robrogers3/WeatherApp/README.md

 ## About

-This Weather App is a geolocation enabled app that fetches the weather forecast for the next upcoming 21 hours in 3 hour windows.
+This Weather App is a geolocation enabled responsive web-app that fetches the weather forecast for the next 24 hours in 3 hour windows.

 If geolocation is not enabled on your browser, you can enter a us 5 digit zip code to display the weather in the associated area.